pawel7/user_groups/README.md

+# Simple user and user group management in PHP

 ## Project requirements:

-Back-end: PHP7 + using the MVC principle but without using additional frameworks.
+Back-end: `PHP7` + using the MVC principle but without using additional frameworks.
-Front-end: Use of jQuery is welcome.
+Front-end: Use of `jQuery` is welcome.
-Base: mysql or mariadb
+Database: `Mysql` or `Mariadb`

-Functionalities:
+### Functionalities:

 1. User management:

 a.
 List of users
 b.
-Adding a User
+Add a user
 c.
-Removing a User
+Remove a user
 d.
-Editing a user
+Edit a user

-2. Managing user groups:
+2. User groups management:

 a.
 List of user groups
 b.
-Adding a group of users
+Add a group of users
 c.
-Removing a user group
+Remove a group
 d.
-Editing a user group
+Edit a group

-Data structure
+### Data structure

 1. User: